-Instead of showing this Prompt Options menu that lets your users choose what they want to do, you can skip this step and take users directly to the bug or feedback reporting flow or chat pages.
+Instead of showing this Prompt Options menu that lets your users choose what they want to do, you can skip this step and take users directly to the bug, feedback, or question reporting flow.

-// Compose a new bug report [IBGBugReporting showWithReportType:IBGBugReportingReportTypeBug options:0]; // Compose a new feedback [IBGBugReporting showWithReportType:IBGBugReportingReportTypeFeedback options:0]; // Compose a new chat [IBGChats show]; // Show the perevious chats list only of the the user already have a chats history.
+// Compose a new bug report [IBGBugReporting showWithReportType:IBGBugReportingReportTypeBug options:0]; // Compose a new feedback [IBGBugReporting showWithReportType:IBGBugReportingReportTypeFeedback options:0]; // Compose a new question [IBGBugReporting showWithReportType:IBGBugReportingReportTypeQuestion options:0]; // Show the perevious chats list only if the the user already have a chats history.
 Calling this API won't have an effect otherwise.
 [IBGReplies show];